kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

   will be gated by the API Server `AuthorizePodWebsocketUpgradeCreatePermission` feature flag, which defaults to **TRUE**.

+##### v1.36 Extend WebSockets to Kubelet

+- `ExtendWebSocketsToKubelet` feature gate is **ON** by default (Beta), controlling the extension for both `RemoteCommand` (`exec`/`attach`) and `PortForward`.
+- API Server uses the Kubelet's `declaredFeatures` field in the `Node.Status` to determine if it can proxy WebSocket requests directly to the Kubelet for all streaming commands.
+- Kubelet handles incoming WebSocket requests for `exec`/`attach` (translation) and `port-forward` (tunneling), converting them to SPDY for the container runtime.
+- Unit and integration tests for the new API Server and Kubelet logic are completed and enabled.

 #### GA

 - `kubectl` environment variables and API Server feature gates are locked to on by default.